 Myth #2: If I own rentals, I will always benefit from being a real estate professional.

-Myth #3: LLCs can be real estate professionals.
+Myth #3: LLCs can be considered real estate professionals.

 Myth #4: If I get my real estate license, I become a real estate professional.